HZeyen/PyRefra/3_Running_PyRefra.md

 Mute a stripe around the air wave (mainly thought as preparation before treating data as reflection seismics).
 In the dialog box give estimated air-wave velocity, the total with of the stripe and the width of the taper to both sides.
 If you are not happy with the result, go back to original data (SHFT-O) and try again.

 **$\textcolor{violet}{\text{Mute before line}}$** (keyboard shortcut: **L**):
-Click left and draw multiple line segments, finish with right click.
+Click left and draw multiple line segments.
+The last segment is finished with right click (i.e. the right click defines one more point).
 Data before the traced line are eliminated for each trace before the nearest zero-crossing.
 Traces that are not crossed by the line (at the right or left side of the screen will not be muted!

 **$\textcolor{violet}{\text{Mute after line}}$** (keyboard shortcut: **SHFT-L**):
-Click left and draw multiple line segments, finish with right click.
+Click left and draw multiple line segments.
+The last segment is finished with right click (i.e. the right click defines one more point).
 Data after the traced line are eliminated for each trace from the nearest zero-crossing on.
 Traces that are not crossed by the line (at the right or left side of the screen will not be muted!